LLNL/CompilerGPT/README.md

-# optai
+# CompilerGPT

+Compiler optimization reports are an important tool for performance engineers.
+However, they are often too complex for non compiler experts.

+CompilerGPT is a framework that submits compiler optimization reports (i.e., Clang) and the source code to an LLM.
+The LLM is prompted to prioritize the findings in the optimization reports and then to make changes in the code accordingly.
+An automated test harness validates the changes.
+The test harness provides feedback to the LLM on any errors that were introduced to the code base.

+CompilerGPT iterates with the LLM a given number of times and reports on the obtained correctness and perfomance results of each iteration.

-A framework that uses Clang optimization reports in context with an LLM system to optimize C++ codes.
-OptAI can be configured for multiple AI backends (e.g., Python API with gpt and curl with claude).
+CompilerGPT can be configured for multiple AI backends (e.g., Python API with gpt and curl with claude).

 ## Getting started